Reservicing Buckingham Palace

 Buckingham Palace is one of the most iconic buildings in the world.

-Instantly recognisable as the home of The Sovereign, it is also a working building, hosting around 99,000 guests and attracting over 15 million tourists every year.
+Instantly recognisable as the home of The Sovereign, it is also a working building, hosting almost 100,000 guests and attracting over 15 million tourists every year.

 Work is now needed to protect this historic building for future generations.

-The Royal Trustees' report of 18 November 2016 explains, The Palace's electrical cabling, plumbing and heating have not been updated since the 1950s.
-The building's infrastructure is in urgent need of a complete overhaul to prevent long term damage to the building and its contents.
+As the Royal Trustees' report of November 2016 explained, the Palace's electrical cabling, plumbing and heating have not been updated since the 1950s.
+The building's infrastructure is in urgent need of a complete overhaul to prevent long-term damage to the building and its contents.

-The Royal Trustees include the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse.
+The Royal Trustees are the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse.

 Reservicing and Access